nate-sime/dolfin_dg/README.md

 ![](https://quay.io/repository/natesime/dolfin_dg/status)

 Follow the instructions for installing https://fenicsproject.org/download/.
-A docker image of the `dolfin_dg` master branch is available:
+A docker image facilitating compilation and execution of `dolfin_dg` examples with the development version of `dolfin` and `leopart` is available:

 ```bash
 docker run -it quay.io/natesime/dolfin_dg:master